EricMontague/Datastructures-and-Algorithms/README.md

         - Requires that an array be sorted to work
     - #### Further Notes:
         - **Divide and conquer algorithms**: These are a set of algorithms that break a problem into two or more sub-problems at each step in the algorithm, until the problem becomes simple enough to solve directly.
 Two exampe other than binary search are merge sort and quicksort
         - Normally calculating the middle index for your search space is as simple as mid = (low + high) // 2, but to avoid integer overflow in some languages, it is better to do mid = low + (high - low) // 2
+        - The basic implementation of binary search will only tell you if an element exists in the array or return the first index it finds.
+It does not guarantee that this is either the first or last element in the array

     <br>